MaxwellPaterson/MaxwellPaterson.github.io/pages/scorecard.md

 </p>

 <br><br>
 Of course there is lots of other very carefully created formulas in this project that have not been discussed here.
-If you want to play around with the excel file click <a href="/projects/Portfolio Scorecard Report Replica.xlsx" target="_blank" rel="noopener noreferrer" download> HERE </a>.
+If you want to play around with the excel file click <a href="/projects/Portfolio Scorecard Report Replica.xlsx" target="_blank" rel="noopener noreferrer" download> HERE </a> and download.